DataRecce/recce-documentation/docs/docs/features/node-selection.md

 icon: material/select
 ---

-Recce supports **node selection** in certain [preset checks](./preset-checks.md) ([see below](#supported-checks)).
+Recce supports **node selection** in certain checks([see below](#supported-checks)).
 This enables you to target specific resources with data checks by selecting or excluding nodes.
 Recce node selection follows the same syntax as [dbt node selection](https://docs.getdbt.com/reference/node-selection/syntax).

 ## Supported Checks